 Scripture reminds us that God ultimately owns everything here on earth.
 Our job is to responsibly steward the resources that God has given us.
 We also have the opportunity to bring God glory through the ways that we manage our finances.

-In the verses below, we see some of these main principles:
+In these Bible verses about managing finances, we see some main principles:

 - God blesses those who make money through honest work rather than sinful practices.

 - God calls us to pay back what we owe and help those who have helped us.

 - It’s wise for us to plan, thinking through how we’ll make money, and spend money.

 - Saving money can help set us up for future financial success.

 “Dishonest money dwindles away, but whoever gathers money little by little makes it grow.”

 7. Pay what you owe to others (James 5:4-6)